akheron/optics-ts/docs/two-syntaxes.md

 ## Runtime performance

-There should be no performance difference between the two, although there's no benchmark demonstating this either, yet.
+There should be no performance difference between the two, although there's no benchmark demonstrating this either, yet.